kdt3rd/gecko/README.md

 gecko
 =====

-Gecko is a c++11 application framework.
-It has several libraries, and will end up with several applications utilizing those libraries.
+Gecko is a c++11 framework with a number of applications.
+It has several libraries which serve as the basis for an (envisioned) suite of applications.

+This utilizes c++11 and relatively modern STL components, but does not live on the bleeding edge of compiler support.
+It should compile with a compiler equivalent to gcc 4.8 or newer.

 Libraries
 ---------